-Date Particulars Invoice L.F.
-Amount Net Amount
+Date Particulars (Names of Customer /Party) Invoice No. L.F.
+Amount Rs.
+Net Amount Rs /Faltyj

-(Names of Customer No. Rs.
-Rs

-/Party)

-Postings: Each Customer's personal account is debited in the ledger with its respective amount with the words "to Sales a/c".
+Postings : Each Customer's personal account is debited in the ledger with its respective amount with the words "to Sales a/c".
 The periodical total of this book is credited to sales a/c with the words "By sundries as per sales book".